cvonwilczur/reactnd-project-myreads-starter/README.md

 * Install the project files by running "npm install"
 * Start the project server by running "npm start", which will open a browser window with a live version of the project

+### Using the Project

+To use the project:

+* Click on the dropdown arrow on each book and select a new selection to change which shelf the book belongs to
+* Click on the + icon to add another book; when searching for a book, you can click on the dropdown arrow for the searched books and add them to your existing shelves

 ## Built With

 * React